Clarity-Camp/assignment-concepts-contract-calls/README.md

 #### Challenge!

-Your `transfer` function has a repeated expression.
+If your `transfer` function has a repeated expression.
 How could you clean this up?

 ### Contract Calls